It is a Limited Company; Transparency Task Force Ltd, that is wholly owned and controlled by Andy Agathangelou, its Founder.

 The Transparency Task Force operates as a not-for profit with the sole purpose of driving positive, progressive and purposeful finance reform.

-The Transparency Task Force operates through our 22 Special Interest Groups, see here: https://www.transparencytaskforce.org/teams-of-volunteers/…all of which operate in a democratic and consensus-based way.
+The Transparency Task Force operates through many volunteer Groups, see here: https://new.transparencytaskforce.org/groups/ …all of which operate in a democratic and consensus-based way.
 We do not have a top-down command and control structure; we have a bottom-up, respond-to-input structure i.e. we put our energies into what our members want to focus on.

-Badly!
 TheTransparency Task Force can operate on just £100,000 per annum; we run a very tight ship.
-Considering the Transparency Task Force is a community of over 650 aligned individuals and we are an increasingly potent force for good, we believe we represent incredibly good value for money.
+Considering the Transparency Task Force is a community of over 2,650 aligned individuals and we are an increasingly potent force for good, we believe we represent incredibly good value for money.

 £100,000 per annum covers all of the following:

 - All travel including international; all overnight accommodation